GDSC-RCCIIT/General-Purpose-Scripts/scripts/SMS Sender/README.md

 * Go to the kaleyra.com
 * Click on the register button and follow the registration process and complete it.
-* The follow the prompt for KYC verification.
+* Then follow the prompt for KYC verification.
-* The you will be directed to your dashboard
+* Then you will be directed to your dashboard
 * On the bottom left corner click the option `developers`
 * In the `developers` tab you will get a option for generating `API KEY`
 * After API key generation please copy those key to `line no. 10,11,12`
 * Click on Billing to make sure your billing details are up-to-date.
-If they not, follow this link.
+If they are not, follow this link.
 For futhers details of the API please refer to the official documentation https://developers.kaleyra.io/docs/getting-started-with-kaleyra-cloud-apis

 ##### Please replace the comments in main.py with your SID, API Key, SenderID